SpiritXIV/Origins-Ascended/README.md

 - Photosynthetic:
 You will burn in really hot places, but you can heal yourself faster while in the sun.

 ___________________________

+Giant Bat:
+A giant creature that probably came from the jungle.
+- Impact: 2

+Powers:
+- Echolocation:
+You can see mobs using echolocation.

+- Bat Wings:
+You can not fly because of your heavy body, but you can glide.

+- Bat Heart:
+Because you are a large bat you have 3 more hearts.

+- Night Eyes:
+You can see very well in the night.

+- Bat Body:
+You are 80% the size of a normal player.

+- Sensitive Eyes:
+If you are exposed to the sun, you will not be able to see.

+___________________________